Gibbatron/Gibbatron.github.io/rnaseq-course-d3.md

 ---
 ---

-- This file is similar to the `samplesheet.csv` file that we used for the rnaseq pipeline, but differs in that it contains additional columns that contain information the pipeline needs to differentiate between sample groups etc.
+- This file is similar to the `samplesheet.csv` file that we used for the rnaseq pipeline, but differs in that it contains additional columns that contain information the pipeline needs to differentiate between sample groups etc. These columns are taken from the `conditions.csv` file.
-- This means that we can use the samplesheet that we used for the rnaseq pipeline, but we need to make a few edits.
-- We need to add an extra column (or more depending on your comparisons).
 - The column format is as follows to compare between the two groups:

 sample|fastq_1|fastq_2|strandedness|conditionOne